dotnet/docs-maui/docs/supported-platforms.md

 .NET Multi-platform App UI (.NET MAUI) apps can be written for the following platforms:

 - Android 5.0 (API 21) or higher.
-For .NET MAUI Blazor apps, Android 6 (API 23) or higher is required.
 - iOS 10 or higher.
-For .NET MAUI Blazor apps, iOS 11 or higher is required.
 - macOS 10.13 or higher, using Mac Catalyst.
 - Windows 11 and Windows 10 version 1809 or higher, using [Windows UI Library (WinUI) 3](/windows/apps/winui/winui3/).

+.NET MAUI Blazor apps have the following additional platform requirements:

+- Android 7.0 (API 24) or higher is required
+- iOS 14 or higher is required.
+- macOS 11 or higher, using Mac Catalyst.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]